 - The amino group of glutamate mostly enters the urea cycle, and in part acts as a nitrogen donor in many biosynthetic pathways.

-Pyruvate enters the gluconeogenesis pathway and is used for glucose synthesis.
+Pyruvate enters gluconeogenesis and is used for glucose synthesis.

 - The newly formed glucose diffuses into the bloodstream and reaches the peripheral tissues where, due to glycolysis, is converted into pyruvate that can accept amino groups from the free amino acids, thus closing the cycle.